Hank95/minimal-blog/_posts/2021-06-28-Iffy-on-IIFE's.md

 frendlyGreeting("Gerorge"); // Console logs "Howdy George"
 ```

-This is a standard operation proceedure, this is a function decleration.
+This is a standard operating proceedure, this is a function decleration.
 We can declare a function then call it where we like in our code.

 Here is a function expression: